 Looking for an entry point into the exciting world of bitcoin trading?
 We’ll help you though it.

 Bitcoin is the most well-known and widely traded cryptocurrency around – with a track record of more than a decade and a market cap of around $120 billion.
-This page, along with our educational Bitcoin guides on how and where to buy bitcoin, we teach you how to get started trading Bitcoin.
+This page, along with our educational guides including how and where to buy bitcoin, we teach you how to get started trading Bitcoin.

 If you think you’re ready to get started with bitcoin trading, see the table below.
 Need more time to research first?
 Then keep reading this helpful guide.

 If you want to start trading Bitcoin, you will want to understand some of the basic principles of cryptocurrency investing first.
 Consider these questions:

 What do I need in order to trade Bitcoins?

 The answer to this depends what you want to do.
 If you want to buy and hold coins, you’ll need a Bitcoin wallet, or an account on an exchange platform, or a stockbroker.
 However, you can also choose to trade Bitcoin without owning actual coins by using a CFD broker (more on CFD brokers shortly).